Search by

 Will you refund my holding deposit if I don’t get into my course?

-What are Property Management's contract start dates?
+What are contract start dates?

 Can I choose when I move in?

-This varies across our properties.
+This varies across their properties.
 If a room is shown as being ‘Available Now’ you can discuss the contract start date directly with the property.
-Where a specific contract start date is shown this is the date your contract will start, regardless of when you physically move into Property Management.
+Where a specific contract start date is shown this is the date your contract will start, regardless of when you physically move into property.
 Where a specific contract start date is set, you will have the opportunity to advise your ‘Expected Arrival Date’, which must be after the contract start date, when you finalise your contract on our resident portal.
 Some properties do have set check-in dates and they will advise you of these prior to finalising your application.

 How long is my contract?